 Healthy bodies come in all shapes and sizes.
 But each society creates standards of appearance or beauty particular to the place and time.
 The standards we face are highly influenced by advertising, entertainment, and social media.
 Remember that what you see projected there does not often reflect real life.
 Recognize that the more value you give to artificial societal standards, the less power you have over your own body image and sense of well-being.

 - Check out the San Francisco-based group About Face for a critical review of the portrayal of women in the media

 - Visit the civil rights organization NAAFA (National Association to Advance Fat Acceptance), that seeks to end size discrimination and embrace the diversity of body shape and size.

 Whenever your feelings and behaviors related to body image and eating begin to take precedence over other priorities in your life – or get in the way of your ability to participate in and enjoy life – it’s important to seek help.

-Please schedule an appointment to meet with a member of the Cornell Healthy Eating Program (CHEP) team, whether you think your problem is mild or serious.
-CHEP staff members can help evaluate your current health and habits, and – when appropriate – provide medical care, counseling, and ongoing support to help you optimize your health and well-being.
-CHEP can also connect you with support groups, and provide specialized referrals for treatment outside the scope of Cornell Health’s services.
+Whether you think your problem is mild or serious, it’s important to get help.
+Please schedule an appointment with either your Primary Care Provider, or with a member of the Collaborative Health and Eating Program (CHEP) team.
+Our staff members can help evaluate your current health and habits, and – when appropriate – provide medical care, counseling, and ongoing support to help you optimize your health and well-being.
+We can also connect you with support groups, and provide specialized referrals for treatment outside the scope of Cornell Health’s services.